hopr-framework/PyHOPE/paper.md

 # Examples
 PyHOPE is used to generate unstructured high-order HDF5 meshes for a variety of engineering applications, ranging from canonical cases such as channel flows or the Taylor-Green vortex to complex geometries such as airfoils and complete airplanes.
 High-order meshes in HOPR format also find application in electromagnetics and plasma simulation, such as optical lenses and gyrotrons.
-PyHOPE comes with several tutorials that are included in the [GitHub repository](https://github.com/hopr-framework/PyHOPE/tree/main/tutorials), together with the external mesh files where appropriate.
+PyHOPE comes with several tutorials which are included in the [GitHub repository](https://github.com/hopr-framework/PyHOPE/tree/main/tutorials), together with the external mesh files where appropriate.
-These tutorials cover both the creation of block-structured grids using PyHOPE's inbuilt functionality as well as the read-in of externally created meshes.
+These tutorials cover both the creation of block-structured grids using PyHOPE's built-in functionality as well as the read-in of externally created meshes.
 The available post-deformation options and topology conversion features are outlined as well.
 All tutorial cases are also used for code coverage and regression checking during Continuous Integration/Continuous Deployment (CI/CD).